dkallen78/Mathemagicus-Version-2.0/README.md

 Moved the getLevel() function to the global scope

+### Update 3

+Added the Algebra spell to the game.
+It lets the monster randomly change a simple addition problem into a basic missing term problem.
+The higher the level of the monster, the more likely it is to cast Algebra.

+I also included all of the .gif assets for the game in .rar file

-Up next: spells and unlocking other dungeons
+### Up next: spells and unlocking other dungeons